Azure/plato/examples/custom-assessments/README.md

 # Custom Assessments on AML

-In this folder, we show how to run custom assessment episodes with a trained RL agent on Azure ML with a custom Gymnasium environment ("Simple Adder").
+In this folder, we show how to run custom assessment episodes with a trained RL agent on Azure ML with a custom Gymnasium environment.

 ### What this sample covers